wurmc/Matlab_scripts/README.md

 The script plots RSS values of the Spectrum Analyzer in dBm on the x-axis and RSS values of the smartphone in dBm on the y-axis to see if any patterns for a possible calibration exist.

 #### confdelta.m
-Script from Prof.Dr.Stefan Valentin to compute confidece deltas.
+Script from Prof. Dr. Stefan Valentin to compute confidece deltas.

 #### Handy_data_evaluation.nm
 Script for the calculation of the average RSS value in dBm needed for Calibration_scatter.m.